SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Support the new version 26.1.
 - Fixed the issue that point of interest types not supporting colored nether portal blocks causing generating a new uncolored nether portal after entering and returning from a colored nether portal.
+- Fixed the issue of sign edit screen containing backgrounds in versions since 26.1.

+### 1.6.2-beta.2

+- Fixed the issue of sign edit screen containing backgrounds in versions since 26.1.

+### 1.6.2-beta.1

+- Support the new version 26.1.
+- Fixed the issue that point of interest types not supporting colored nether portal blocks causing generating a new uncolored nether portal after entering and returning from a colored nether portal.

 ### 1.6.1